 Christmas morning was perfect.
 The cinnamon rolls were delightful and memories were made.
 Tradition was forged.

 This year, I pledged to continue our tradition of Christmas morning cinnamon rolls, but with a new recipe.
 From that pledge, this recipe was born.
 A recipe that requires very little kneading, very little effort, and rises overnight in the fridge.
 Producing warm, sweet gooey rolls we proudly call “The Annual Marr Family Cinnamon Roll”.

-- 1 cup grass-fed milk, warmed (I use raw)
+- 1 cup warm whole milk (I use raw)

 - 1 TB Active Dry Yeast

 - 1/2 cup organic whole wheat pastryflour (where to buy)

 - 1 TB apple cider vinegar (where to buy)

 - 1/2 tsp salt